Introduction/Overview

 • It requires/uses the System.Data.SqlClient namespace.

-• This provider is used to connect with OLE DB/MS access application.
+• This provider is used to connect with the OLE DB/MS access application.

 • It requires the System.Data.OleDb namespace.